 Proper bird feeder placement makes a startling difference for the attractiveness of a bird feeder, both for the birds eating from it and the birders watching it.
 By placing your feeders where they will be most convenient for you and the birds, you can make the most of every opportunity to provide good food for a wide range of birds and to see many species enjoying the meal.

-Placing Bird Feeders for the Birds
+Placing Bird Feeders for Birds

 - Natural Feeding: The best place to put a feeder will simulate a bird's natural feeding preferences.
 Suet feeders for woodpeckers, for example, will be more popular if placed near tree trunks or thick branches.
 Platform feeders for ground-feeding birds do best in areas where those birds will normally feed.
 Nectar feeders will be more popular if placed near nectar-producing flowers.

-- Activity: Feeders in quiet, less disturbed areas generally do better than feeders placed near active areas such as a play structure, garage door or patio.
+- Activity: Feeders in quiet, less disturbed areas generally do better than feeders placed near active areas such as a play structure, garage door, or patio.
 While birds can become accustomed to some noise and activity, many species prefer a quieter area for feeding.
-Avoid putting feeders near wind chimes or other artificial noisemakers, but take note that there are certain sounds that can help attract birds.
+Avoid putting feeders near wind chimes or other artificial noisemakers, but note that there are certain sounds that can help attract birds.
 Placing feeders near those natural sounds can help bring birds to them.

 - Safety: Birds will not visit a feeder in an unsafe area.
-Position bird feeders roughly 10-12 feet from suitable shelter such as trees, brush piles or shrubs to give birds a safe, fast retreat whenever a predator is nearby.
+Position bird feeders roughly 10-12 feet from suitable shelter such as trees, brush piles, or shrubs to give birds a safe, fast retreat whenever a predator is nearby.
 At the same time, take suitable steps to protect backyard birds from cats to make the feeding area even safer.

 - Windows: Window collisions are often fatal to small birds.
 Feeders should be placed either very close to the window (less than three feet), or much further away (greater than 10 feet).
 From close feeders, birds cannot hit the window hard enough for injury, and distant feeders provide enough room to safely maneuver.
-Other ways to prevent bird window collisions can also be useful and will drastically minimize this problem.
+Other ways to prevent bird window collisions can also be useful and will minimize this problem.

 - Visibility: Birds need to see a feeder before they will readily visit it.
 Placing feeders in a sunny, open area makes them more visible to passing birds.
-This bird feeder placement also gives feeding birds a good field of view to stay on the lookout for predators and other threats.
+This placement also gives feeding birds a good field of view to stay on the lookout for predators and other threats.

 Placing Bird Feeders for Birders

-Most birders want to enjoy the benefits of feeding birds, such as attracting more species, seeing birds up close, building a yard list and identifying new feeder visitors.
+Most birders want to enjoy the benefits of feeding birds, such as attracting more species, seeing birds up close, building a yard list, and identifying new feeder visitors.
 By choosing your bird feeder placement to meet your needs, you will be able to enjoy each feeder just as much as the birds.
 To maximize that enjoyment, consider:

 - Refilling: Placing a feeder in an area where it will be easy to refill can help you keep the feeder in good shape to attract more birds.
-If you need a stepladder or special tools to refill a feeder each time, you may be less likely to keep it filled, cleaned or repaired properly.
+If you need a stepladder or special tools to refill a feeder each time, you may be less likely to keep it filled, cleaned, or repaired properly.

-- Shelter: If your climate is prone to strong wings, heavy rain or abundant snowfall, it is best to position bird feeders in sheltered areas.
+- Shelter: If your climate is prone to strong wings, heavy rain, or abundant snowfall, it is best to position feeders in sheltered areas.
 This will help protect the feeder and the birds using it from the brunt of poor weather.
 It will also make it easier to care for and refill the feeder in adverse conditions, just when the birds need nutritious food the most.

 More Tips for Bird Feeder Placement

-- Use colors to attract birds to a feeding station by adding nearby flowers, flower pots or decorative items to catch their attention.
+- Use colors to attract birds to a feeding station by adding nearby flowers, flower pots, or decorative items to catch their attention.

 - Take steps to get birds to use a new feeder by providing their favorite seeds and other popular foods for them to try.

-- Provide nearby perches, bird baths and suitable shelter for both safety and nesting to meet all of the birds’ basic needs so they will stay in the area for more than just feeding.
+- Provide nearby perches, bird baths, and suitable shelter for both safety and nesting to meet all of the birds’ basic needs so they will stay in the area for more than just feeding.

 You may also need to inspect the feeder to be sure the food is fresh and accessible, and if everything is suitable, just be patient.
-In time, birds will learn where your feeders are, giving you many opportunities to enjoy their mealtime company.
+In time, birds will find your feeders, giving you many opportunities to enjoy their mealtime company.